simonvh/fluff/README.md

 fluff_bandplot.py
 -----------------
 While heatmaps can be very informative, sometimes you want to show the average profile.
 However, by just plotting the mean, you lose quite some information.
-This is my attempt to kind of combine a boxplot with an average profile.
+This is my attempt to combine a boxplot with an average profile.
 The mean enrichment is shown using a black line.
 The 50th and 90th percentile are also visualized using a dark and light color respectively.

 ```
 Usage: fluff_bandplot.py -c <bedfile> -d <file1>[,<file2>,...] -o <out> [options]